jlaso/simple-logger/README.md

 # Configuration (optional)

-In order to let know the library where it can put it's database file and other things related with setup you can copy the distribution file config-stats-base.yml.dist in the root of your project with the config-stats-base.yml
+In order to let know the library where can put its database file and other things related with setup you can copy the distribution file config-stats-base.yml.dist in the root of your project with the config-stats-base.yml

 This file contains: